Does classical thermodynamics need a third law? Securing the second law at absolute zero: Why is a third law of thermodynamics NOT needed?

+Yet, this hypothesis directly challenges the fundamental architecture of the Second Law.
+Formally and historically, the Second Law serves as a structural refinement of the First Law.
+This ``third effect'' must be strictly energetic, consisting of the heating of a reservoir, which fundamentally implies that the reservoir must receive heat.
+If absorbing heat from a single reservoir and converting it entirely to work is deemed impossible, absorbing heat from two distinct reservoirs to achieve the same result must be equally restricted.
+Crucially, while a reservoir at $T < 0$ is formally ``heated'' when it rejects heat, such a conceptual inversion cannot be pre-supposed by the Second Law; doing so would require an \emph{a priori} knowledge of both temperature and entropy, which violates the axiomatic sequence.

+Furthermore, the Einsteinian substance would still remain unable to operate with a reservoir located precisely at $T=0$, as \citeauthor{Einstein-1913}'s original argument remains valid.
+This restriction is highlighted in Figure~\ref{fig:negative}A by the dashed vertical axis.
+Consequently, this axis becomes an isolated exclusion region, a feature that deeply challenges any notion of physical continuity across the temperature domain.
+Alternatively, one might argue that such an engine could be permissible without violating the Second Law on the grounds that a third effect still occurs: the transport of entropy to the reservoir at $T=0$.
+However, as established above, invoking this defense ---with the third effect being non-energetic--- negates the axiomatic sequence upon which the Second Law is constructed.

+It must be noted that the analytic continuation of the isolines in Figure~\ref{fig:master}A below $T=0$ is also perfectly possible, maintaining $(\partial S/\partial T)_x > 0$.
+Therefore, the state function $S(T,x)$ remains mathematically well-defined for $T < 0$, with the distinct characteristic that the isothermal cross-derivative $(\partial S/\partial x)_T$ would invert its sign as $T$ crosses into the negative domain.
+Within Nernst's framework, however, the region $T \le 0$ remains fundamentally unattainable by any thermodynamic means due to the intrinsic properties of the substance under study.
+Specifically, a finite amount of entropy extracted from a boiler at $T_b > 0$ can be transported to some lower positive temperature $0<T_c<T_b$, but it cannot be transported across this accumulation point to a hypothetical cooler located in the range $T_c < 0$.
+It could only be possible by trespassing the $T\to\infty$ barrier.\citep{Landsberg1977}

-It is worth noting that accumulation points of this nature can theoretically occur at any temperature.
-Unlike specific heats or susceptibilities, Planck’s statement prescribes no specific constraints on cross-effects, such as the isothermal change of entropy.
-The profound significance of the Nernst theorem lies in its status as a universal property observed in all known homogeneous, finite-density substances.
-The universal validity of this property at $T=0$ implies that no auxiliary substance can facilitate the cooling of a system to absolute zero via thermal contact.
+It is worth noting that accumulation points of this nature can theoretically occur at any arbitrary temperature.
+Unlike specific heats or susceptibilities, the Second Law prescribes no inherent constraints on cross-effects, such as the isothermal change of entropy with an external parameter.
+The profound significance of the Nernst theorem thus lies in its status as a universal property observed across all known homogeneous, finite-density substances.
+The universal validity of this property at $T=0$ ensures that no auxiliary substance can exist to facilitate the cooling of a system to absolute zero via thermal contact.